 Sir Syed Ahmad Khan and the Aligarh Movement

 Colonial rule shattered the remnants of Mughal rule in India.
-The violent shift from kingship to a minority- that was excluded from economic, cultural and political life- had left Muslims reeling.
-Sir Syed Ahmad Khan’s demands for educational advancement among young people rather than bemoaning the shift in fortunes was a bracing tonic.
-The creation of the Mohammadan Anglo-Oriental College at Aligarh in 1875 was a concrete validation of his views.
-The college eventually became the Aligarh Muslim University in 1920 – a remarkable academic institution.
+The violent shift from kingship to a minority – that was excluded from economic, cultural and political life – left Muslims reeling.
+In this context, Sir Syed Ahmad Khan’s demand for educational advancement among young people rather than bemoaning the shift in fortunes was a bracing tonic.
+The creation of the Mohammadan Anglo-Oriental College at Aligarh in 1875 was a validation of his views.
+The college eventually became the Aligarh Muslim University in 1920 – a renowned academic institution.
 The driving force behind these institutions was the Aligarh Movement.
-Galvanised by Sir Syed’s thinking and the efforts of his associates and like-minded thinkers, the Aligarh Movement promoted education as the key to progress and development while emphasising the necessity of social and cultural cohesion among Muslims.
+Galvanized by Sir Syed’s thinking and the efforts of like-minded thinkers, the Aligarh Movement promoted education as the key to progress and development while emphasizing the necessity of social and cultural cohesion among Muslims.
 Holistic in its approach the Aligarh Movement valued both scholastic prowess and a singular political identity among Muslims.

 The Aligarh Muslim University Old Boys’ Association of Pakistan continues to serve the next generation of its community.
 Members of the association successfully established: